kidgray/graphql-react-login-system/README.md

 You will need to open two separate terminals.
 Navigate to the root directory of the project folder on both of them.

-Select one of the two terminal tab and start the server by using the command:
+Select one of the two terminal tabs and start the server by using the command:

 ```yarn run server```